-An aggrieved person may appeal the decision of the Planning and Zoning Committee that is made pursuant to this division by filing an appeal with the Board of Adjustment within 30 days of the final decision.
-Following the final decision of the board, an aggrieved person may file an appeal with a court of competent jurisdiction within 30 days of such decision.
+An aggrieved person may appeal the decision of the zoning administrator Planning and Zoning Committee that is made pursuant to this division by filing an appeal with the Planning and Zoning Committee Board of Adjustment within 30 days of the final decision.
+Following the final decision of the committee board, an aggrieved person may file an administrative appeal with the Board of Adjustment a court of competent jurisdiction within 30 days of such decision.